Henry Street Safe Routes to School

 Where's the plan?

-by Lynn W, over 2 years ago
+by Lynn W, about 3 years ago

 The public has not seen the updated plan for this project nor has there been an in-person meeting (whose purpose is to display the printed plan and enable the public to talk with project managers and engineers) as there was for Franklin St. The Zoom meeting held last December is not an equivalent.
 Plus, were flyers distributed to property owners and residents about the meeting?
 They weren't.
 We need to see the plan, where the bluestone sidewalks will be preserved, which trees will be preserved.
 When will this happen?
 Also there was an EIS which failed to mention this significant...
 Continue reading